BarisAlbayrakIEEE/GeneticLaminate/README.md

 As stated before, I am not an expert on GAs.
-However, in my opinion, the task parallelism is not appropriate in case of the GAs unless the problem can find solutions to the last three of the problems above.
+However, in my opinion, the task parallelism is not appropriate in case of the GAs unless solutions to the last three of the problems above can be found.

-**Hence, I selected the data parallelism in my solution.**
+**I selected the data parallelism in my solution.**